 All parameters except index and "text string" are optional.
-If unspecified, t is the number of milliseconds between flashes.

-<t> will default to 500 mS. A null text string "" is acceptable.
+If unspecified, <t> will default to 500 mS, and [mode] will default to T. A null text string "" is acceptable.

 Arguments: <index> is an identifier for this text; accepted identifiers are 0 through 9.